-At the beginning of 2015, I made the decision to clarify the identity of Grisafe Architecture.
+At the beginning of 2015, I made the decision to clarify the identity of M. Grisafe Architect.
 Some of the questions I asked myself as I was going through the process were:

 - What does our company stand for?